LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/fetch-json/asynchronous.rst

 Asynchronous Example
 --------------------
-TODO: an example that shows a console.log statement happening before a response comes back
+TODO: an example that shows a console.log statement happening before a response comes back.
+Or is this not needed?